Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

-To clean large portions of flooring, you’ll want to choose a device with a large floor head.
+To clean large portions of flooring, choose a device with a large floor head.
 You’ll also need brushes to shake and detach the dust before applying any suction power.
 Choose soft and gentle bristles.

 A crevice tool may come in handy.
 It enables you to access smaller places and extends the use of your device.
-If you have parquet, it can also be used to clean in between lines.
+If you have a parquet, it can also clean in between lines.

 An extension wand can also make a nice addition.
 It allows you to reach further with less effort.

-This award-winning robot vacuum should clean your hardwood floors whether you’re home or not.
+This award-winning robot vacuum can clean your hardwood floors whether you’re home or not.
 It’s ideal for anyone trying to save time or if cleaning isn’t your thing.

 Although remarkably quiet, it still provides a strong suction power of 1300 Pa.
 Unlike other robots, it features an impressive battery providing 100 minutes of running time.
 It has a climbing threshold of 0.63 inches, enabling it to maneuver up and down small objects.

-Most robots claim to clean under furniture, but often fail to reach under the lowest ones.
+Most robots claim to clean under furniture but often fail to reach under the lowest couches.
 You then need an extra set of cleaning tools to finish the work.

 This small device provides impressive power for its size.
-It’s also energy efficient, able to adjust the power as needed, in under two seconds.
-Using its sensors, the robot increases the suction power when it detects high-traffic areas or carpeted flooring.
+It’s also energy-efficient, able to adjust the power as needed in under two seconds.
+The robot uses its sensors to increase suction power when it detects high-traffic areas or carpeted flooring.